-(2) Khadeejah was the first wife of the Prophet.
+(1) Khadeejah was the first wife of the Prophet.

-The Messenger of Allah returned home trembling.
-He entered his home and told khadeejah, "Cover me up, cover me up!" my well being.'
+The Messenger of God a returned home trembling.
+He entered his home telling Khadeejah, 'Cover me, cover me!'
+Khadeejah covered Muhammad a until he felt better.
+He then informed her about what happened to him in the Cave of Hira.
+He said, 'I was concerned about myself and my well being.'
 Khadeejah assured Muhammad saying, 'By God!
 You don't have to worry!
 God, the Exalted, will never humiliate you!
 You are good to your kith and kin.
 You help the poor and needy.
 You are generous and hospitable to your guests.
 You always help people.'

-Khadeejah took her husband Muhammad to a cousin of hers named Waraqah.
+Khadeejah took her husband Muhammad ato a cousin of hers named Waraqah.
 This man became a Christian during the pre-Islamic times, known as the Era of Ignorance.
 He was a scribe, who wrote the Scripture in Hebrew.
 He was an old man who became blind at the latter part of his life.
-Khadeejah said to him, tell you!'
-Waraqah said, 'What have you seen, dear nephew?'
+Khadeejah said to him,